twinone/rubik-robot/BUILDING.md

 4x | [grip_gear](https://github.com/twinone/rubik-robot/blob/master/scad/build/grip_gear.stl) | 00:20 | 01:20 | no
 8x | [foot](https://github.com/twinone/rubik-robot/blob/master/scad/build/foot.stl) | 01:00 | 04:00 | **yes**

-Total printing time: 27h
+Total printing time: 27h (measured for a BQ Prusa i3 Hephestos at medium quality)

 You can print them all using a 15-20% infill and walls of 1mm.
 Layer height of up to 0.3mm is fine.
+It's recommended to print parts one by one, especially the bigger ones, so you don't have to start again more than one piece when one of them fails.

 * Screws & bolts (M3)